pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 ## Reconnect[​](#reconnect)

-Force the SDK to attempt reconnecting to PubNub.
+Call reconnect to force the SDK to try to reach PubNub.

 ### Method(s)[​](#methods-4)